Expert Advice On Improving Your Home

 Frequently Asked Questions About Solar in Grand Rapids, MI

 The specific required maintenance steps will vary based on the type of solar panels you have.
 At a minimum, you should clean and inspect each panel every three months.
-Your solar contractor might offer comprehensive plans where they'll do the maintenance for you.
+Your solar installation company might offer comprehensive plans where they'll do the maintenance for you.

-The most common types of home solar panels in Grand Rapids include polycrystalline, thin-film and monocrystalline.
+Some frequently-used types of home solar panels in Grand Rapids include thin-film, polycrystalline and monocrystalline.
 Monocrystalline panels are balanced and efficient, while polycrystalline and thin-film panels pair good performance with greater upfront value.
-Ask your local provider about the types of solar panels they work with.
+Ask your local provider about what kinds of solar panels they work with.

 Other Grand Rapids, MI Home Services